 SEATING CAPACITY - 750

-Located in Mill Bay, Kerry Park Recreation Centre has a regulation size ice arena connected to a four-sheet curling rink.
-It is the home of the Kerry Park Islanders of the Vancouver Island Hockey League (VIJHL).
+Located in Mill Bay, Kerry Park Recreation Centre is an NHL regulation ice arena connected to a four-sheet curling rink.
+It's home to the Kerry Park Islanders of the Vancouver Island Hockey League (VIJHL).

 Kerry Park Islanders

-The Islanders have been part of the VIJHL since 1970.
-They have won the VIJHL championship (the Brent Patterson Memorial Trophy) seven times, including four between 1990 and 1994.
-Carl Ollech purchased the Islanders in 2019 after the team went into receivership.
+The Islanders joined the VIJHL in 1970.
+They have seven VIJHL championships (the Brent Patterson Memorial Trophy), and won four between 1990 and 1994.
+Carl Ollech bought the Islanders in 2019 after the team went into receivership.
 In 2020, Brandon Cox, former VIJHL and BCHL player, purchased the team from Ollech and took over as head coach.

 Matt Ellison is the only member of the Kerry Park Islanders to go on to play in the NHL, appearing in 26 games for Chicago and Philadelphia.
-He was with the Kerry Park Islanders in 1998-99 and went on to play for the Cowichan Valley Capitals for three years where they retired his number.
+He was with the Kerry Park Islanders in 1998-99 and went on to play for the Cowichan Valley Capitals for three years.

-Dale Purinton was the head coach of the Islanders from 2012-2014.
-In his playing career he appeared in 181 NHL games with the New York Rangers, accumulating 578 penalty minutes.
+Dale Purinton coached the Islanders from 2012-2014.
+He appeared in 181 NHL games with the New York Rangers, accumulating 578 penalty minutes.
 During the NHL lockout in 2004/05, Purinton played 25 games for the Victoria Salmon Kings of the ECHL and was suspended twice by the league.
-His first suspension was for six games after elbowing a Bakersfield Condor player into the head.
-His second suspension was for three games when he refused to stop fighting and hair pulling during a game at the Q Centre.
-Purinton was released by the Salmon Kings after his second suspension.
+His first suspension was for six games after a hit near the boards hospitalized Krzysztof Wieckowski of the Bakersfield Condors.
+His second suspension resulted from refusing to stop fighting and hair-pulling during a game at the Q Centre.
+The Salmon Kings released Purinton after the second suspension.

-In 2015, he was arrested for burglary and assault after he broke into a home in New York.
-He served four months at a maximum security prison.
-After his arrest he underwent treatment for substance abuse and is outspoken on the effect concussions had on his life.
-His story is featured in the book Major Misconduct: The Human Cost of Fighting in Hockey by Jeremy Allingham.
-In September 2016, he joined former players in Washington to speak to lawmakers in an effort to draw attention to head injuries in hockey.
+In 2015, Purinton was arrested for burglary and assault after breaking into a New York home.
+He served four months at a maximum-security prison.
+After his arrest, he underwent treatment for substance abuse and is outspoken on the effect concussions had on his life.
+His story is featured in Jeremy Allingham's book Major Misconduct: The Human Cost of Fighting in Hockey In September 2016, he joined former players in Washington speaking to lawmakers about the dangers of head injuries in hockey.